Siege of Pilsen

-The siege of Pilsen (or Plzeň) or Battle of Pilsen was a siege of the fortified city of Pilsen (Plzeň) in Bohemia carried out by the forces of the Bohemian Protestants led by Ernst von Mansfeld.
-It was the first major battle of the Thirty Years' War.
-The Protestant victory and subsequent capture of the city enlarged the Bohemian Revolt.
+The Siege of Pilsen, (Note: Also Plzeň or Battle of Pilsen) 19 September to 21 November 1618, was the first significant action of the Thirty Years' War.
+Following the Bohemian Revolt, a Bohemian army under Ernst von Mansfeld captured Plzeň.

-Eve of the battle
+Background

 Frederick V of Bohemia, painting from 1634.

 On 23 May 1618 the Protestant nobles overthrew the rule of King Ferdinand II and threw the Roman Catholic governors of Bohemia from their office at Prague Castle in the Defenestration of Prague.
 The new government formed of Protestant nobility and gentry gave Ernst von Mansfeld the command over all of its forces.
 Meanwhile, Catholic nobles and priests started fleeing the country.
 Some of the monasteries as well as unfortified manors were evacuated and the Catholic refugees headed for the city of Pilsen, where they thought that a successful defence could be organised.
 The city was well-prepared for a lengthy siege, but the defences were undermanned and the defenders lacked enough gunpowder for their artillery.
 Mansfeld decided to capture the city before the Catholics were able to gain support from the outside.